jax-ml/jax/docs/aot.md

 Array(10, dtype=int32, weak_type=True)

 ```

+Note that the lowered objects can be used only in the same process
+in which they were lowered.
+For exporting use cases,
+see the {ref}`export` APIs.

 See the {mod}`jax.stages` documentation for more details on what functionality
 the lowering and compiled functions provide.